khambsimp/bioblog/README.md

 # Bioblog
-This README describes the blog initiation for blog on Open Source applications of Biological Research Devices.
+This README describes some areas ongoing Biological Research where it is possible that discrete mathematics applied to the formulation and categorization of tissue is beneficial.
+Blog initiation for our blog on Open Source application of Biological Research Devices.
 These could be based on Nuclear Magnetic Resonance, X-Ray, Computed Tomography or even Ultrasound.

-In each instance mentioned previously.
-It is apparent that there are Discrete Structures in the formulation of Biological and Chemical processes.
+In each application mentioned previously it is apparent that there are Discrete Structures in the formulation of Biological and Chemical processes.
 Even in an algebraic, or algorithmic sense, being able to represent a number of these processes symbolically really simplifies the visual illustration the Software graphics are generating.

 # A Computer is a mathematical construct
 There are certain Biological processes whose systemic behavior resembles a